 Mr. Elzinga’s major research interest is antitrust economics, especially pricing strategy and market definition.
-He has been an economics consultant on several precedent-setting antitrust cases including three that were decided by the Supreme Court: Matsushita, Brooke Group, and Leegin.
-The author of more than a hundred and ten academic publications, he also is known for three mystery novels, co-authored with William Breit (under the pen name Marshall Jevons) where the protagonist employs economic analysis to solve the crime.
+He has testified in several precedent-setting antitrust cases, and was the economic expert for the prevailing parties in three Supreme Court cases: Matsushita, Brooke Group, and Leegin.
+The author of more than one hundred academic publications, he also is known for four mystery novels (under the pen name Marshall Jevons) where the protagonist employs economic analysis to solve the crime.
+The latest is The Mystery of the Invisible Hand.
 The novels have been used in classrooms across the country to illustrate introductory economic principles, and have been translated into seven languages.
-A former Fellow in Law and Economics at the University of Chicago and a Thomas Jefferson Visiting Scholar at Cambridge University, Mr. Elzinga also is a past president of the Southern Economic Association, a member of Mystery Writers of America, and serves on the national Board of Directors of InterVarsity Christian Fellowship and the Board of Trustees at Hope College.
+A former Fellow in Law and Economics at the University of Chicago and a Thomas Jefferson Visiting Scholar at Cambridge University, Mr. Elzinga also is a past president of the Southern Economic Association and served as a judge for the Mystery Writers of America Edgar Award.

 Mr. Elzinga has a B.A. and honorary doctorate from Kalamazoo College, a Ph.D. from Michigan State University, and is an Honorary Faculty member of Dongbei University.
 He has been a member of the faculty at the University of Virginia since 1967.